Listening test:

 What are 12 bits enough for?

 It's well known that 8 bits is enough for heavily compressed pop or rock music.
 However, it is not so well known that even 12 bits can provide sufficiently low noise floor for jazz, blues or any kind of music with acoustic instruments.
 Analog recordings are a living example of that.
-Recording noise in analog recordings is equivalent with the noise floor of a 12-bit...13-bit digital system (without noise shaping, just TPDF dither!).
-We may only hear some background hiss at the beginning and at the end of the songs or during very quiet passages.
-Rest of the noise is masked by the music.
+Recording noise in analog recordings is equivalent with the noise floor of a 12-bit...13-bit digital system (without noise shaping, of course).
+We may hear some background hiss at the beginning and at the end of the songs or during very quiet passages, but the rest of the noise is masked by the music.

 Calculated bit-depth of some popular recordings: